-The design intent with renovation of the Grapevine Convention Center project was to preserve the cultural heritage of the historical town on the buildings exterior.
-The interior spaces serve as the modern day city administration offices.
+The design intent with the renovation of the Grapevine Convention Center project was to preserve the cultural heritage of the historic town on the buildings’ exterior.
+The interior spaces serve as the modern-day city administration offices.

 > LEARN MORE: CREATIVE STONE ART

 The GFRC products have high structural strength thanks to fibers reinforcement integrated at the time of manufacturing.
 At the same time, the GFRC panels are only 3/4″ thick enabling much higher strength to weight ratio than any other manufactured stone products.

 AAS is able to develop column covers that are more than four feet in diameter.
 Images below show halves of the column wraps that don’t require any structural support.

 GFRC Column Covers – Inherent Strength of Glass Fiber Reinfoced Concrete

 > LEARN MORE: ARCHITECTURAL GFRC (Glass Fiber Reinforced Concrete)

 The AAS team is able to provide design assist to the architect and contractor for a project.
 The in-house engineering support team develops detailed attachment connections that will achieve the design objectives.

 The shop drawings will provide the architect and installer an opportunity to review the attachment and make the final detailing.